stacksjs/stacks/config/README.md

 # Stacks Config

-This folder contains your Stacks configuration.
-Feel free to adjust to suit your needs.
+This folder contains your Stacks configuration files.
+Each file comes with its own description.

-WIP

 ## 💪🏼 Contributing